python/cpython/Doc/library/asyncio-task.rst

    ``sleep()`` always suspends the current task, allowing other tasks to run.

-   Setting the delay to 0 provides an optimized path to to allow other tasks to run.
+   Setting the delay to 0 provides an optimized path to allow other tasks to run.
 This can be used by long-running functions to avoid blocking the event loop for the full duration of the function call.